-In 2001, CERN and Croatia signed a Co-operation Agreement (replacing the one signed in 1990) concering the further development of scientific and technical co-operation in high-energy physics.
-The Croatian HEP community is now quite active and has in recent years been well supported by Croatian state agencies, with a very positive official attitude towards Co-operation with CERN, underlined by the visits at CERN of the Minister of Science and Technology in September 2003 and of the President of Croatia in December 2003.
+In 2001, CERN and Croatia signed an International Cooperation Agreement (ICA), replacing the one signed in 1990, concerning the further development of scientific and technical cooperation in high-energy physics.
+The Croatian high-energy physics community is now very active and has in recent years been well supported by Croatian state agencies, with a very positive official attitude towards cooperation with CERN, underlined by the visits at CERN of the Minister of Science and Technology in September 2003 and of the President of Croatia in December 2003.

 An interface governmental body (the Office for International Collaboration) provides a budget that is increasing annually and supports the working visits to CERN of the steadily increasing number of users, as well as governmental grants for outstanding Croatian students who are regularly classified very high in the CERN Summer Student Programme.